dholab/air-metagenomics/README.md

 ### Running and Managing the Workflow

+To run properly, the workflow requires at least 16 gigabytes of RAM, with as much as 250 gigabytes of available disk space.
+Your mileage may vary with less available memory and disk space.

 A core aspect of the workflow's logic is that it runs once for each sequencing run, with the requirement that each run contains at least one negative control.
 As such, to get the results presented in Ramuta et al. 2023, we ran the workflow twice with the following commands:

 #### Sequencing run 1: